 This history account was originally drawn up to clear up controversy around Mr. Dan Winter, an electric craftsman and sacred geometry lecturer who widely published his own, mostly distorted versions of original research carried out by Institute of HeartMath (US) and later also concepts and developments of TrigunaMedia (Netherlands).
 It is especially meant for those who felt misled and confused by Mr. Winter and may be less relevant to others as there are sufficient other resources.
 In Feb.
 2013, an updated and expanded version was co-edited by Dr. Rollin McCraty, Director of Research of Institute of HeartMath and Frank van den Bovenkamp of TrigunaMedia, which is posted below.
-Note: an updated list of testimonials on Dan Winter's IP fraud is posted here.
-Remarks on Winter's heart coherence app, a cheap Heart Math copy, here.
+Note: an updated summary and dozens of testimonials on Dan Winter's plagiarism and other IP fraud is posted here.

 A brief history of heart coherence research